TiffanyVlaar/TiffanyVlaar.github.io/MachineLearningReadingGroup.md

 This fall I am organizing a Machine Learning Reading Group.
 Please find a preliminary schedule below.
 Please stay tuned for the abstract and titles of the talks.

-16 October - Tim Hurst "Utilising continuum limits of the p-Laplacian in semi-supervised learning"
+23 October - Tim Hurst "Utilising continuum limits of the p-Laplacian in semi-supervised learning"

+30 October - Professor Benedict Leimkuhler "Scary Computers"

-6 November - Kostas Zygalakis "Explicit stabilised methods and their use in optimization and sampling"
+6 November - Professor Kostas Zygalakis "Explicit stabilised methods and their use in optimization and sampling"

-20 November - Frederik Heber "Sampling in Neural Network Loss Manifolds"
+20 November - Dr Frederik Heber "Sampling in Neural Network Loss Manifolds"

-27 November - Sergio Jiménez Sanjuán, Senior Data Scientist at DNV-GL Energy /  Applied Physics Department, University of Zaragoza, will talk about "Data Science for the Wind Power Industry"
+27 November - Dr Sergio Jiménez Sanjuán, Senior Data Scientist at DNV-GL Energy /  Applied Physics Department, University of Zaragoza, will talk about "Data Science for the Wind Power Industry"

 Abstract